 How Creditors Use the Average Daily Balance Method

-The average daily balance method is one of five different ways a credit card issuer can calculate finance charges on your credit card.
+The average daily balance method is one of the ways a credit card issuer can calculate finance charges on your credit card.
 Finance charges are how your credit card issuer charges interest on balances you carry beyond the grace period.
-Paying a finance charge increase the cost of your credit card debt beyond the original purchase price.
+Paying a finance charge increases the cost of your credit card debt beyond the original purchase price.

 Knowing how your credit card issuer calculates your finance charge can help you estimate the amount of interest you'll pay if you don't pay your balance in full.
 You can check your credit card billing statement or call your credit card issuer to find out if your credit card issuer uses the average daily balance method for calculating finance charges.

 The average daily balance method uses your balance during the billing cycle multiplied by the APR for that balance.
 The average daily balance method can be less expensive compared to some other finance charge calculation methods.
 Your average daily balance is the sum of your balance on each day of the billing divided by the number of days in the billing cycle.